top of page

 In order to come into our design sprint well-informed, my team and I carried out several rounds of research.
 Here is how we laid the groundwork...

-7 Research projects
+7 research projects

 & reports analyzed